 Program Advisor + Volunteer Coordinator

 Claire Sabitini is a musician and social justice seeker.
 After receiving her bachelors in criminal justice and public policy, she worked in social services helping to run a housing stability program that addresses the issue of homelessness in her community.
-While traveling in Asia, she volunteered to teach English for Daughters Rising.
-Once being involved with this project, she couldn’t stay away.
-So Claire moved to Chiang Mai and now volunteers for Daughters Rising as a program advisor and volunteer coordinator.
-Claire works as researcher for the Asia Pacific Forum on Women, Law and Development (APWLD).
+Claire worked as researcher for the Asia Pacific Forum on Women, Law and Development (APWLD) and is getting her masters in international law.

 Dr. Elizabeth RatCliFfe